 The LG UN7000 has a mediocre contrast ratio, which is expected from an IPS panel.
 Blacks appear closer to gray when viewed in the dark.
 Take note that the contrast ratio may vary between units.

 Note: The 43, 49, 55, 65, and 75 inch models of this TV have an IPS panel, which results in lower contrast.
-However, the 50, 60, and 70 inch models are expected to have a VA panel, so they should have a much better contrast ratio, much like the LG UN6950.
+However, the 50, 60, and 70 inch models have a VA panel, so they should have a much better contrast ratio, much like the LG UN6950.

 The LG UN7000 doesn't have a local dimming feature.
 The video above is provided for reference only.